Cabinetry Solutions: Refinish, Reface, or Replace Your Cabinets

 staining to obtain a new look.
 If the existing cabinets are in good condition, but the color or stain is worn out, refinishing is a good option to consider.
 There are different stains, paint colors and glazes to choose from.
 This route can is one way to spruce up your cabinets without spending too much.

 Refacing your cabinets is another way to alter your cabinets without completely replacing them.
-When you think of refacing cabinets, think of the face, the front of cabinets changing.
+When you think of refacing cabinets, think of the face, the front of cabinets changing, the interior will be untouched.
 Another term to associate refacing with that helps tell apart is resurfacing.
 In this scenario always remember that the door is the only thing changing.
 For instance going from a frame less door to a shaker door or recessed door, all in all the door style is the change with refacing.

 In most cases what you do with your cabinets is one of the biggest changes you’ll come across in a remodel.
-Budget wise refinishing is going to be the least expensive, while replacing cabinets will be the most costly.
-But something to keep in mind is the small details that you may have on your wish list such options include, soft close drawers and doors, all wood drawers, wine bottle rack and wine glass rack, color, storage, the list goes on.
+Budget wise refinishing is going to be the least expensive and more affordable option while replacing cabinets will be the most costly.
+But something to keep in mind is the small details of functional cabinets that you may have on your wish list.
+Such options include, soft close drawers and doors, all wood drawers, wine bottle rack and wine glass rack, color, storage, the list goes on.
 If these details are high on your list then replacing may be your best option.

 All in all, your remodel depends highly on how you feel about the current space, especially your cabinets.
 If they just need a new paint job, then your projects maybe a tad smaller to accomplish, less expensive and not as much wait time.
 While on the other hand if you decide that you can’t stand your current cabinets, you’re looking at refacing or replacing, which allow you to really get a new look.
 Weigh out the pros and cons, and decide if refacing, refinish or replacing is the route for you!